method5/method5/administer_method5.md

 Run these commands on the management server as a DBA and view the results.

 	--This will create new database links.
-	begin
+	--Don't panic if this step fails - you may need to customize links in step #3. begin
 		m5_proc(p_code => 'select * from dual', p_asynchronous => false);
 	end;